isomerpages/pa-cdcnw/_programmes/Caring/DigiReady @ North West.md

 To apply for the scheme, please complete this [form](https://go.gov.sg/nwdigiready) and submit all supporting documents.
 Our officer will get in touch with you upon successful application.

-##### **Support on Digital Devices**

-Students, seniors and families from low-income backgrounds may request for free refurbished devices through our community partners (e.g. Community Clubs and Social Service Agencies).

-**Contribute to the programme**

-Donate your preloved IT equipment!
-It will be refurbished with a new form of life for under-privileged students, seniors or families.

-What items can you contribute?

-*   Mobile phones and tablets
-*   Keyboard and mouse
-*   Headset

-Complete this [form](https://go.gov.sg/digiready) to schedule for drop-off or home collection.